Avaray/metadata-extractor-cli/README.md

 - [x] Extract recursive metadata extraction `-r` option.
 - [x] Add checks for invalid file types.
 To print message rather than throwing an exception.
-- [ ] Lower the required .NET version
+- [ ] Lower the required .NET version.
 - [ ] Possibility to extract only specific tags.
 For example `PNG-tEXt`.